howardNa/kafka-lens/README.md

 ![](K-rm-logo.gif)

+# Kafka Lens

-## A real-time visualization tool for you Kafka cluster.
+A visualization tool for your Kafka cluster.
+Inspect your topics, partitions, and consumption of messages in real-time.

 ![](kl-g.gif)